 Students should follow their department’s procedures when requesting an extension and refer to the relevant guidance and policy for full details.

-If you're experiencing significant or ongoing difficulties during the academic year, you may want to consider a temporary withdrawal.
+If you're experiencing significant or ongoing difficulties or changes during the academic year, you may want to consider a temporary withdrawal.

-This allows you to pause your studies and return at a later date when you're ready.
+This allows you to pause your studies for a specific period of time and return at a later date when you're ready (usually 12 months).

-Temporary withdrawal can be requested at any point in the year, but supporting evidence is required, and you should first speak with your Senior Tutor.
+Temporary withdrawal can be requested at any point in the year, but supporting evidence is required.
+Start by speaking to your Personal Tutor and Senior Tutor if you're considering temporary withdrawal as an option.